The Life of a Priest

 A priest forgives sin through the sacrament of Reconciliation, bringing healing and reconciliation with God and community.

 Prays the Liturgy of the Hours and private prayers.
 Assists in feeding the poor in his neighborhood.
 Provides spiritual direction, listening and counseling.
 Teaches catechism and prepares youth for sacraments.
 A diocesan priest is primarily a parish priest, but he can also be assigned full-time to a specific ministry in the life of the Church, such as teaching or being chaplains for hospitals, colleges, police or fire department.

-Fr.
-Robert Barron is an acclaimed author, speaker and theologian.
-He is the Rector/President of Mundelein Seminary/St. Mary of the Lake University and the Francis Cardinal George Professor of Faith and Culture and also is the founder of Word On Fire (www.WordOnFire.org).
-Fr.
-Barron is the creator and host of CATHOLICISM, a groundbreaking ten-part documentary series and study program about the Catholic faith.
+Bishop Robert Barron is an acclaimed author, speaker and theologian.
+He is an auxiliar bishop for the Archdiocese of Los Angeles, former Rector/President of the University of Saint Mary of the Lake/Mundelein Seminary and also is the founder of Word On Fire (www.WordOnFire.org).
+Bishop Barron is the creator and host of CATHOLICISM, a groundbreaking ten-part documentary series and study program about the Catholic faith.
 He is a passionate student of art, architecture, music and history, which he calls upon throughout his global travels in the making of the documentary.

 Fr.
 Joseph Mol, has been police chaplain for the Hickory Hills police department for over four years.
 Their first one.
 He goes out on patrol with the guys once a month and is also on call.
 "For example," he says, "where there’s a domestic disturbance or a teen drug problem, if the people want to talk with somebody, I’ll invite them into the station.”
 He listens and refers them for anger management or other social service resources.
 He smooths the rough spots for them.
 At the station he visits all the departments as a morale check.